ethancala/PersonalWebsite/README.md

 ## Features

 - **Personal Portfolio**: A collection of my professional work, including projects, achievements, and skills.
-- **Blog Section**: A place where I share insights on technology, programming, and personal development.
 - **Contact Form**: A contact form where visitors can send me messages directly, with toast notifications on successful submission.
 - **Responsive Design**: Optimized for mobile and desktop viewing.
 - **Smooth Animations**: Powered by Framer Motion for engaging user interactions.